 There was quite a procession of vehicles that followed us out there and by the time we were lined up and took off, a police car parked at the end of the quarter mile lights came on and both Joe and I received citation, once again for exhibition driving.

-Then there was the time, when my girlfriend and I were parked by the country club, as I drove in, I’d seen the No Trespassing sign, but parked at the end of the road anyway.
+Then there was the time, when my high school sweetheart and I were parked by the country club, as I drove in, I’d seen the No Trespassing sign, but parked at the end of the road anyway.

 About a half hour or so, a Watertown police car pulled in and turned on its light, I figured I was in big trouble, when my uncle Chuck Schamens stepped out of the car, turned on his flashlight and walked towards my 56 Chevy, he tapped on the window, where I rolled down my window a little way and said “Hi Uncle Chuck” who was generally pretty laid back, not this time, as his response was “Get out of the car,” where I received a terrible tongue lashing.